-- (a) The Company must supply to the Lender: - (i) its audited consolidated financial statements for each of its financial years; and
+- (a) The Company must supply to the Lender: - (i) its audited consolidated financial statements for each of its financial years; and of the end of the relevant financial period.

-- (ii) its interim financial statements for the first half-year of each of its financial years. - (b) All financial statements must be supplied as soon as they are available and: - (i) in the case of the Company's audited consolidated financial statements, within 180 days; and - (ii) in the case of the Company's interim financial statements, within 120 days, of the end of the relevant financial period.
+- (ii) its interim financial statements for the first half-year of each of its financial years. - (b) All financial statements must be supplied as soon as they are available and: - (i) in the case of the Company's audited consolidated financial statements, within 180 days; and - $(ii) \qquad \hbox{in the case of the Company's interim financial statements, within 120 days,} \\$